crowdtainer/dapp-contracts/UserStories.md

 - *Group Buying side*: a collective of people willing to coordinate in group buying.
 This group is referred as "participants".
 - *Selling side*: A company or person willing to sell a service or product.
 This group is referred as "shipping agent" or "service provider".

-The contract has the following possible states:
+The smart contract has the following possible states:

+- *Uninitialized*: The Crowdtainer contract was deployed but has not been initialized yet.
-- *Funding*:  The project started and is collecting interested people's funds.
+- *Funding*: The project started and is collecting interested participant's funds.
 Any participant is allowed to change their mind and withdraw their funds at this stage.
 The service provider is not allowed to withdraw any funds.
 - *Failed*: The project's goal has not been reached in time.
 Any participant can widraw their funds back.
-The service provider however is not allowed to withdraw any funds.
+The service provider is not allowed to withdraw any funds.
-- *Delivery*: Successfully funded and the products or services will be delivered per legal contract terms.
-Funds are made available for the service/product provider.
+- *Delivery*: Successfully funded and the service provider withdrew the funds to signal commitment to deliver the products or services.

 Only the *selling side* (deployer of the contract, i.e. service/product provider) is able to switch the contract into "Delivery" state.
 This is used to simultaneously withdraw the funds and signal that the provider agrees with the orders and represents her/his "signature" of the agreement to the sale terms.